 When I first launched my online business, in June 2011, I created a simple tax checklist to make sure I didn’t forget anything come tax time.
 As my community of friends and readers grew, more and more people asked if I had some sort of checklist for freelance taxes.
 So I sent them a copy of the one I used.

-Now I’m proud to say that if you’re a Client Connection member you can download my free Tax Toolkit which includes a better version of the checklist I created last year (and I still use it myself every tax season).
-After creating a new file or folder to gather all your tax documents, you’ll want to grab this checklist to make sure you don’t forget anything.
+As a Careful Cents reader, you can get access to my free Tax Toolkit which includes an updated version of the tax checklist I use myself every tax season.
+After creating a new file or folder to gather all your tax documents, you’ll want to grab this tax checklist to make sure you don’t forget anything.

 If you’re a sole-proprietor, here are the basics of what you need every tax season:

 - Income documents (W2s, 1099s, PayPal receipts, etc)

 - Expense receipts and transactions (from reports like Profit & Loss)